 Increases the detail level of shadows that are currently in view, Screen Space Shadows setting only affects local surfaces such as your weapon and character.
 As you can see in the screenshot below, turning this setting off removed the shadow that was being cast by the pistol on the character’s hand.
 Turning this setting off will gave us a 2% increase in performance.

 Shadow Map Resolution – Very Low

 Shadow Map Resolution setting adjusts the draw distance and shapes accuracy of shadows.
 The higher the setting, the more accurate the shadows will look.
 Shadow quality does not really impact the visibility of the game.
 Lowering the shadow quality gave us an impressive 10% boost in FPS performance.

 Sun Shadow Cascades – Low

-Sun Shadow Cascades controls the detail level of sun shadows at long distances.
+Sun Shadow Cascades control the detail level of sun shadows at long distances.
 Lowering this setting will give you a 3.5% increase in FPS performance.